kirru2198/kubernetes/01_kubernetes.md

 6. The Scheduler decides on a suitable node to run the new pod.
 7. Finally, the Kubelet (a worker node agent) launches the pod on the chosen node.

+- Kube Proxy: Manages networking and ensures communication between pods.

+The system works autonomously to ensure your application is always running as expected, even if things fail or change.

  ---

 ## Understanding Pods